bleachchyxo/ArtixLinux/README.md

 A minimal Artix Linux setup built around runit, dwm, st, and dmenu.

-DarkArtix is a collection of scripts and configuration files for installing and setting up my preferred Artix Linux environment.
+A collection of scripts and configuration files for installing and setting up my preferred Artix Linux environment.
 It uses runit instead of systemd and a minimal suckless-based graphical environment.